Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Data

 We construct the bifurcating artery models using an atlas of coronary shape statistics~\cite{MedranoGraciaOrmiston2016,MedranoGraciaOrmiston2017}.
 In the left main coronary bifurcation, the proximal main vessel (PMV) splits up into distal main vessel (DMV) and side branch (SB).
 The bifurcation can be fully described by the angles $\beta$ between centerlines of the branches DMV and SB and $\beta'$ between the bisecting line of the bifurcation and the centerline of SB (Fig.~\ref{fig:datasets}).
 We sample angles and lumen diameters from the atlas and use them to construct lumen contours.
-Appendix~B provides a detailed overview of this process.
+Appendix~\ref{app:bifurcating} provides a detailed overview of this process.
+In particular, these shapes are not symmetric to any plane and cross-sections are elliptical.
 Subsequently, the generated lumen contours are lofted to create a solid polygon model, merged, and meshed.
 After blending of the bifurcation region to produce a more natural transition, the final surface mesh is created in a refining meshing step.
 The entire shape synthesis is implemented with the SimVascular Python shell.